-Experience Bahrain from a local’s vantage when you explore our rich cultural heritage.
+Experience Bahrain from a local’s point of view when you explore our rich cultural heritage.
 Bahrain holds a unique place in the Arabian Gulf with one of the most liberal cultural heritage in the region.
-With three sites recognized as UNESCO world heritage sites, the Pearling Path, Qal’at-al-Bahrain, and newly the Dilmun Burial Mounds.
+With three sites recognized as UNESCO world heritage sites, the Pearling Path, Qal’at-al-Bahrain, and the Dilmun Burial Mounds.
 Our extraordinary culture can be seen in many historical sites, allowing visitors to live the enduring legacy of Bahrain.

 The Bahrain National Museum is the crowning achievement of the Kingdom of Bahrain’s ongoing efforts to preserve the nation’s heritage and history.
 These efforts began in 1957 when the first artifacts were discovered during the Danish archaeological expedition that was held at Al-Hidaya Al-Khal-ifiya in Muharraq.
 Built on a central location between Manama and Muharraq, the Bahrain National Museum houses nine main halls and classifies the accumulated heritage of the Kingdom of Bahrain into six different sections.
 Visitors will be taken on a 4,000 year journey through time as they pass through the museum’s halls.
 Highlights include fascinating artifacts from Ancient Dilmun, an Islamic Period hall, original manuscripts and traditional handicrafts, burial mounds, and exhibits illustrating daily life in Bahrain.